HL7/US-Core/input/intro-notes/StructureDefinition-us-core-servicerequest-intro.md

 **Profile specific implementation guidance:**

-- See [SDOH Guidance] for how this profile can used to representan SDOH intervention request.
+- When exchanging Social Determinants of Health (SDOH) Service Requests, servers **SHOULD** use the [SDOH Service Requests](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1196.790/expansion) concepts provided by Gravity.
+See [SDOH Guidance] for more information.
 - The `ServiceRequest.category` binding must support at a minimum the [US Core ServiceRequest Category Codes].
 Within this categorization scheme/axis, other categories codes may be supported and alternate codes may be provided *in addition* to the standard codes.
 See [Using multiple codes with CodeableConcept Datatype] for examples.
 Other categorization schemes to be used as well.